NovakLab/RiskSignature/README.md

 Included

-1. riskSignature.R - R function to which returns a dataframe of score information and risk classification
+1. riskSignature.R - R function which returns a dataframe of score information and risk classification

 2. riskgenes - Table consisting of RNA risk signature genes and direction